dougalrm/aider-patterns-wow/data/docs/roadmaps.md

 The roadmap, a living document, communicates our strategy and outlines our collective approach to achieving our vision.
 It's a dynamic tool, evolving to reflect changes in our strategies and circumstances.

 Achieving an outcome on a roadmap is a collective effort, with numerous teams and individuals contributing.
-We must remember that our roadmap operates within a broader Schroders context, and remain cognizant that the priority for a domain might not be the overall priority for Schroders.
+We must remember that our roadmap operates within a broader context, and remain cognizant that the priority for a domain might not be the overall priority.
 This understanding should inform our feasibility assessments in each horizon, ensuring alignment with the broader organizational goals.

 ## Where Do Roadmaps Fit In?

-In the image below, you can see that everything aligns to the Schroders Vision, which is set at the highest level by our CEO, Peter Harrison, and the SLT.
+In the image below, you can see that everything aligns to the Vision, which is set at the highest level.
 From this, our high-level strategy is crafted.

 The high-level strategy is broken down into focus areas.
 A key tool in articulating and communicating the strategy in each area and making it actionable is the roadmap.